Goals and Objectives

 Evaluation: House staff and faculty will observe students performing physical examinations in the course of patient care and these observations will inform the summative evaluation.
 Evaluation forms to use for a formal, observed complete physical examination as well as mini-CEX forms for focused exams are available online to print and give to house staff and faculty to use when evaluating examination skills.
-These or a brief reflection on what was learned may be submitted in Canvas.
+These or a brief reflection on what was learned may be submitted at the end of the clerkship.
 Students MUST be signed off on an abnormal physical finding card for the above abnormal findings.
 This card is turned in to Ms. Pipkins.

 EPA 3: Recommend and interpret common diagnostic and screening tests

 4. Interpret important supplemental information, including CBC, serum chemistries, pleural/peritoneal chemistries, ABG, coagulation studies, urinalysis, chest x-ray, and ECG.
 National IM Clerkship Objectives for ECG Interpretation

 Learning activity: Students are provided online learning resources to practice interpreting these tests.
 Students will be provided an ECG teaching packet supplemented by two small group activities.
 There is an optional ECG quiz which student may take for feedback.
 There is a dedicated conference to review chest imaging.
 Lab results, ECGs, and radiology images will be reviewed with the team on rounds.

 Evaluation: Students’ understanding of these tests will be assessed in small group discussions on rounds, H&Ps, and on the NBME subject exam.